stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/index.md

+---
+title: Basics of MVC
+nav_order: 1
+has_children: true
+---
 # Basics of MVC: From Smart-UI to Traditional MVC

 The aim of GUI programming is to provide an interactive and updated visual